piotrdabrowiecki/CRM_Project/README.md

-# CRM_Project_copy
- Aplikacja typu CRM służąca do zarządzania projektami.
-Udostępnia wycinek funkcjonalności, jakie oferują dedykowane rozwiązania tego typu, np. : Jira, Redmine.Wykorzystane technologie: SpringMVC, Hibernate, Spring Data, JSP, JSTL
+A web application of a CRM type, used for project management.
+It provides a portion of functionalities, that are offered by other dedicated solutions rozwiązania of this type like Jira or Redmine.
+Used technologies: SpringMVC, Hibernate, Spring Data, Java, JSP, JSTL